Haivision/srt-rfc/draft-ietf-srt.md

 Type (15 bits):
 : Control Packet Type.
 The use of these bits is determined by the control packet type definition.

-  - "0": Handshake
-  - "1": Keep Alive
-  - "2": ACK
-  - "3": NAK (Loss Report)
-  - "4": Congestion Warning
-  - "5": Shutdown
-  - "6": ACKACK
-  - "7": Drop Request
-  - "8": Peer Error
+See Table 1.

 Subtype (16 bits):
 : This field specifies additional subtype of specific packets.
+  See Table 1.

 Type-specific Information (32 bits):
 : The use of this field is defined by the particular control